 On the other hand, for certain markets, standardizing the web-based APIs is desired.
 Standardized web-based API will enable open markets for new applications by 3rd party developers that will rapidly innovat and grow the market, while ensuring the interoperability and security.

+This specification specifies OMA Device WebAPIs Enabler.
+In contrast to OMA GotAPI being a versatile web application framework, OMA Device WebAPIs Enabler specifies web-based APIs for certain types of external devices or internal services to work consistently in the GotAPI framework.
+It enables applications to access specific types of external devices or internal services.
+OMA Device WebAPIs Enabler will offer a series of specifications to address different types of devices or internal services where standardization is needed.

+DWAPI-PCH:

 OMA has identified personal connected healthcare market is looking for standardized APIs, and OMA Device WebAPIs Enabler addresses this issue in order to ensure service interoperability between the same type of devices, as an alternative to siloed and non-interoperable devices.

-Editor’s Note: Add other areas here that OMA will standardize the APIs.

-For personal connected healthcare devices, IEEE 11073 family of standard define a large number of healthcare devices.
+For personal connected healthcare devices, the IEEE 11073 family of standard defines a large number of healthcare devices.
 OMA Device WebAPIs Enabler will develop web-based APIs to expose services from devices that are based on IEEE 11073 standards, where the APIs will be implemented in Extension Plug-Ins under the GotAPI framework.
-This document refers to this use of GotAPI as DWAPI-PCH.
+These API specifications are called as DWAPI-PCH, which stands for Device WebAPI for Personal Connected Healthcare.
+It is one of OMA Device WebAPIs Enabler specifications and specifies web-based APIs for different types of IEEE 11073 devices in a series of specifications.

 IEEE 11073 Family of Standards Overview